scirs2-signal

 crates.io [License] Documentation

-Production-ready signal processing module for the SciRS2 scientific computing library.
-This module provides core signal processing tools including filtering, convolution, spectral analysis, and wavelet transforms.
+Production-ready signal processing module for the SciRS2 scientific computing library (v0.1.0).
+Following the SciRS2 POLICY, this module provides core signal processing tools including filtering, convolution, spectral analysis, and wavelet transforms with ecosystem consistency through scirs2-core abstractions.

 🚨 Current Status: SIMD Optimization Disabling (Active Development)